Slipped Disc Treatment

 Symptoms of a Slipped Disc

-As explained disc pain be direct or indirect, but often the discomfort follows a nerve related pattern which has some specific tells.
+As explained disc pain can be direct or indirect, but often the discomfort follows a nerve related pattern which has some specific tells.

 - Pain is often initially sharp and can shoot down the arm or leg